Dance Video Index

 The performance used mirrors and fluorescent light tubes.
 In the programme for the premiere performance were the words 'I would like to hunt for blue fish of (sexual) self-love that has sprouted little by little in my dance as a play of affection between the ankle joint and lip, or as an ileus (intestinal obstruction) of the sense of touch and being touched, in the lake of my body'.

-- Iwana Masaki Solo Butoh Dance- Performer(s)
+- Masaki Iwana Solo Butoh Dance- Performer(s)

 - Studio 200